89luca89/distrobox/docs/compatibility.md

 | Vanilla OS | VSO | ghcr.io/vanilla-os/vso:main |
 | Void Linux | | ghcr.io/void-linux/void-linux:latest-full-x86_64 |

-Images marked with **Toolbox** are tailored images, so they are more indicated for desktop use, and first setup will take less time.
+Images marked with **Toolbox** are tailored images made by the community efforts in [toolbx-images/images](https://github.com/toolbx-images/images), so they are more indicated for desktop use, and first setup will take less time.
 Note however that if you use a non-toolbox preconfigured image, the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.